ChurchTrac Logo

 Print checks button

 The first thing you will see is a check selection list.
 Select as many checks as you would like to print.
 Once a check has been printed, it will be removed from the check selection list.
-If you need to reprint a check, double-click on the check in the register window and click "print check".
+If you need to reprint a check, double-click on the check in the register window and select "print check".

 Printing Checks